magento/architecture/proposals/rich-content-graphql-api.md

 PWA Studio creates an alternative storefront rendering system using ReactJS, which cannot easily integrate these components.
 ReactJS expects content in the form of React Components and server data as "props".
 It cannot easily consume and display raw HTML and JavaScript, while maintaining its PWA performance and other features as a rendering system.

 Therefore, for a store to support both the premier content authoring of PageBuilder and the high-performance storefront of PWA, we must provide an adapter layer that integrates PageBuilder content into the PWA render pipeline.
 This proposal does so by organizing PageBuilder content into a tree of nodes, which implement a known interface and then expand upon that node interface for different node types.
 Each query provides static HTML fallback content as metadata using the existing templates (or new HTML templates optimized for PWA) and then enough metadata for the PWA to load live React components, to upgrade progressively to dynamic PageBuilder functionality.

+## PWA Studio MVP workaround

+As of the release of Magento 2.3, this proposal has not been approved, and @melnikovi and I have agreed on a temporary workaround that we plan to use for the first iteration of PageBuilder support.
+This proposal should not be withdrawn, though; our workaround is for PageBuilder alone, whereas the Rich Content GraphQL API is meant to apply to content from *any CMS*, such as Adobe Experience Manager, and help us unify syndicated content into a single graph.
+I still think it's a good idea!

+### Workaround summary

+Currently, the GraphQL API for CMS blocks and other rich content fields simply returns the HTML contents of the entity as a string.
+The PageBuilder storage format is HTML with data attributes indicating structure and widget functionality.
+Using the native DOM parser in the web browser, the PWA can read this data directly and transform it into a data structure similar to the VisualContentNode described above.

+### Workaround Process

+1. Browser renders a `<RichContent id={id} contents={contents} />` element inside a component like `CmsBlock` or `ProductFullDetail`.
+2. After mount, `RichContent` component parses `props.contents` as a [DocumentFragment](https://www.google.com/search?q=documentfragment&oq=documentfragment&aqs=chrome.0.0l6.1759j0j7&sourceid=chrome&ie=UTF-8).
+3. Before initial render, `RichContent` component strips the fragment of dangerous HTML.
+4. For initial render, `RichContent` injects the sanitized fragment.
+5. After initial render, `RichContent` visits the DOM in the fragment to build a tree of PageBuilder rows, columns, widgets, and configurations.
+6. When the content tree is finished, `RichContent` dynamically imports the React components corresponding to all the PageBuilder widget types present in the content.
+7. When the runtime has loaded the components, `RichContent` re-renders the content tree as instances of live React components instead of HTML.

+### Considerations

+- The workaround involves DOM parsing and large string comparisons for update filters, which are both expensive operations which PWAs try to avoid.
+- If possible, expensive operations should take place off the main thread, so this implementation may want to parse and visit the content in a Web Worker or ServiceWorker.
+- React Components for each widget type are still necessary.